akshay-seetharam/Music/README.md

 # Music
 This repo chronicles my attempts to code with music.
+So far, I've only done a script dealing with musical modes.